tamari92/spawncycler/analysis.md

 The Difficulty level of the game (Normal // Hard // Suicidal // Hell on Earth)

 #### Wave Size Fakes
-The `WaveSizeFakes` value represents the number of Human players in the current Squad.
-Higher fakes increases the number of ZEDs in the wave.
-Typically, in Vanilla KF2, this value scales up and down accordingly with the number of players in the server.
-CD allows you to set a **"Faked"** value, which locks it at a specific number.
-SpawnCycler also utilizes this behavior.
-The `WaveSizeFakes` setting is used in conjunction with `FakesMode=ignore_humans`, which means that the WSF value is not influenced by the actual number of players at all.
+The `WaveSizeFakes` (WSF) value represents the number of Human players in the current Squad.
+Higher player counts increases the number of ZEDs in the wave.
+In Vanilla KF2, this value scales up and down accordingly as players join and leave the game.
+CD allows you to set a **"faked"** value, which locks it at a specific number.
+This allows for making the wave much smaller/larger than is normally possible in the vanilla game for a given amount of players.
+In SpawnCycler, the WSF value operates exactly the same, increasing/decreasing the size of the waves during the simulation, which impacts the final totals for most statistics.

-Min: **1** // Max: **255**
+Min Value: **1**
+Max Value: **255**

 #### Overview Only
 This parameter causes all **per-wave Analysis Data** to be excluded from the report.
 Only the SpawnCycle summary data will be shown.